flavor-finance/custom-prize-strategy/README.md

 Install dependencies `yarn`
 Install [Truffle](https://www.trufflesuite.com/docs/truffle/getting-started/installation) if needed.

-Add variable in `.env` file (use `.env.example` as a reference).
+Add variables in `.env` file (use `.env.example` as a reference).
 For `HDWALLET_MNEMONIC` use mnemonic phrases from your MetaMask Test account or any other Ethereum wallet.
 Sign up [Infura](https://infura.io/) for receiving `INFURA_API_KEY`.

 ### Deploy Prize Pool Contract